- Submitted by Beryl

 - Reduce the flame and wait for 1 -2 minutes till the shallots become light brown.
 Garnishing is done.

-- Add chopped onion and saute well till it becomes transparent.
-Add chopped ginger and garlic pieces, chillies and saute well.
+- Now add chopped onion and saute well till it becomes transparent.
+Add chopped ginger and garlic pieces, chillies and saute for half a minute.

-- Add salt, turmeric powder and red chili powder (optional).
+- Add the chopped kale leaves.
+Add salt, turmeric powder and red chili powder (optional).
 Using a spoon, mix everything.

 - Sprinkle some water and allow it to cook for about 5 minutes.

-- When the Kale leaves are cooked, sprinkle grated coconut and mix.
-Switch off the stove.
-Serve with rice.
+- When the Kale leaves are cooked soft, sprinkle freshly grated coconut and mix.
+Cook for another minute and switch off the stove.